Recognition of same-sex unions in the Cook Islands

-Legal restrictions
+Legal history

+Background

+Homosexuality was decriminalised in the Cook Islands with the passage of the Crimes (Sexual Offences) Amendment Act by the Parliament of the Cook Islands in 2023.
+Although the law had never been enforced, it proscribed up to seven years' imprisonment for consensual, private sexual relations between men.
+As a self-governing associated state of New Zealand, the Parliament has legislative competence to make changes to the law on marriage.
+As a result, the Marriage (Definition of Marriage) Amendment Act 2013, which legalised same-sex marriage in New Zealand, does not apply to the Cook Islands.
+Societal attitudes toward same-sex unions and LGBT rights more broadly differ significantly from New Zealand.
+While discussing the decriminalisation bill in 2023, MP Teariki Heather referenced New Zealand's legalisation of same-sex marriage to justify his opposition to the legislation; "Do we want to become like them?
+Do we want to receive the consequences?"

+On 28 April 2013, shortly following passage of same-sex marriage legislation in the New Zealand House of Representatives, Prime Minister Henry Puna expressed his personal opposition to the legalisation of same-sex marriage.
+Puna argued that the "Cook Islands' 'Christian values' and 'tradition' prevent[ed] it from adopting marriage equality".
+In November 2015, two Cook Island women who had married in New Zealand were barred by local traditional leaders from renewing their vows in Arorangi and Ngatangiia.
+The chairman of the aronga mana (traditional leaders council) in Puaikura, Arorangi said the council had voted unanimously to block the ceremony from taking place: "As far as we're concerned in our village, we condone these kind of things, this behaviour.
+It's not the people, it's the stuff they're doing, we condone it."

+Restrictions

 The Marriage Act (Act 6 of 1973; Te Ture nō te ‘Akaipoipo‘anga; Tule o Akaaonga) outlaws same-sex marriage.
 An explicit prohibition on marriages between persons of the same sex was enacted by the Marriage Amendment Act 2000, and later the Marriage Amendment Act 2007.
 The 2007 law clarified that "no person shall be permitted to marry another person who is of the same gender as him or herself."
 The Constitution of the Cook Islands does not address marriage or expressly forbid same-sex marriages.
 Civil unions, which would offer some of the rights and benefits of marriage, are likewise not recognised in the Cook Islands.
 As a result, same-sex couples do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights, among others.

-Even though same-sex marriage has been legal in New Zealand since August 2013, the Parliament of the Cook Islands has legislative competence to make changes to the law on marriage.
-On 28 April 2013, shortly following passage of same-sex marriage legislation in the New Zealand House of Representatives, Prime Minister Henry Puna expressed his personal opposition to the legalisation of same-sex marriage.
-Puna argued that the "Cook Islands' 'Christian values' and 'tradition' prevent[ed] it from adopting marriage equality".